 Guilty of Being Ordinary

-Eight years ago, state attorney Megan Washington (Erica Durance) successfully prosecuted William Mccauley (Bruce Dinsmore) on a charge of murder in the 2nd degree as a hitman testifies to being paid by William to kill his wife and dispose of the body which he claims he did by throwing it in the river.
-But when the wife's body shows up it brings into question William's guilt and also puts pressure on Megan and her boyfriend D.A.
+Eight years ago, state attorney Megan Washington (Erica Durance - Devil Winds) successfully prosecuted William Mccauley (Bruce Dinsmore - Redeemer) on a charge of murder in the 2nd degree as a hitman testifies to being paid by William to kill his wife and dispose of the body.
+But when William's wife's body shows up it brings into question William's guilt and also puts pressure on Megan and her boyfriend, D.A.
 Ray Voss (Sebastien Roberts).
 As Megan starts to investigate she discovers that William may have been innocent after all and that facts about the case were kept from her eight years earlier, the question is why?

 The strange thing is that "Final Verdict" could have been so much better with just a little more effort.
 The various characters are all TV movie cliches in dire need of fleshing out and as such the acting itself from Erica Durance, Sebastien Roberts and Steve Byers is in itself okay just their characters are bad.
 And the various scene set ups all lack imagination and sometimes felt like they had reused a location from another movie which made me comically imagine a queue of TV crews and actors waiting to film their scenes at a disused building before the next crew shuffle in.